thingsym/vaw/readme.md

 ## License

-VAW is distributed under GPLv3.
+The VAW is distributed under GPLv3.

 Copyright (c) 2014-2017 thingsym